andyp22/fvtt-weapon-reload/README.md

 The following compendiums are provided:

-- Name: Items - Contains base items, preconfigured reloadable wepaons, variant reloable weapons, and ammuntion types.
+- Name: Items - Contains base items, preconfigured reloadable weapons, variant reloadable weapons, and ammunition types.

 ## Planned Features

 - More system support (Pathfinder 2E and 1E, etc)
 - Giving an item the `Reload` weapon property prior to adding it to an actor would automatically configure the `Reload` and `Next Round` activities
 - Vehicle support
-- Ammo cartirdges
+- Ammo cartridges
 - Bulk ammo loading (choose one and have all slots filled with the same)

 ## License

 Licensed under the GPLv3 License (see [LICENSE](LICENSE)).

-## Disaclaimer
+## Disclaimer

 Art used for item icons/tokens was generated by AI.